Play Video

 To become a registered dietitian nutritionist, you will need to:

 Coordinated programs combine classroom learning with supervised practice experiences within one program.
-When you graduate from a coordinated program, you satisfy both the degree and supervised practice requirements and are eligible to take the national RDN exam.
-There are coordinated programs at both the bachelor's and master's level.
+When you graduate from a coordinated program, you satisfy both the graduate degree and supervised practice requirements and are eligible to take the national RDN exam.

 This pathway consists of two education programs: First you complete a Didactic Program in Dietetics, which is your classroom coursework.
 Then you enroll in an accredited Dietetic Internship for supervised practice in real work settings.
-The majority of students who choose this pathway apply for a DI position through a competitive, online matching process.
+A master's degree must be completed prior to entering a DI program or during the DI program, concurrently with supervised practice.
+The majority of students who choose this pathway apply for a DI position through a competitive online matching process.
 However, some DPDs have placement agreements with DIs to ensure their graduates secure dietetic internship positions.
-If you are considering applying to a Didactic Programs in Dietetics, ask whether the program includes “pre-select matching.”
+If you are considering applying to a Didactic Programs in Dietetics, ask whether the program includes "pre-select matching."

 This pathway consists of graduate-level coursework and supervised experiential learning incorporated into a one graduate degree program.
 When you graduate from a GP, you satisfy both the degree and supervised practice requirements to be eligible to take the national RDN exam.